TalhaFaredi/Custom-Fast-API-model-training-and-prediction-streamlit-APP/README.md

 3. **`train_model.py`**:
     This file is responsible for training the model using Scikit-learn’s Decision Tree Classifier and saving it as `model.joblib`.

-Make sure to organize your project structure properly with the necessary files.